 The remaining useful lives of depreciable immovable PPE are reviewed every year at the reporting date.
+PPE Assets nearing the end of their useful life (36 months) are re-assessed on an annual basis in terms of the rul algorithm as indicated in the CIDMS toolkit.
 Changes may be required as a result of new, updated or more reliable information being available.
 Changes may also be required as a result of impairments.
 Depreciation charges in the current and future reporting periods are adjusted accordingly, and are accounted for as a change in an accounting estimate.